Grainger plc v Nicholson

 Grainger plc v Nicholson [2010] IRLR 4 (EAT) is a UK employment discrimination law case, concerning the protection of religion or belief.
 Regarding the question of an employee's conviction about climate change, it examines the scope of the legislation's protection.

 Facts

-Mr Nicholson was made redundant from Grainger plc, the UKs largest listed specialist landlord.
-Mr Nicholson said he was selected for redundancy first because he believed in climate change.
-He argued, as a preliminary matter, this was a philosophical belief within the Employment Equality (Religion or Belief) Regulations 2003 r 2(1)(b) and that should be construed in accordance with previous legal cases relating to article 9 of the European Convention on Human Rights (ECHR) (right to freedom of thought, conscience and belief) and Protocol 1, article 2 (right to education in accordance with the philosophical beliefs of the parents of the child concerned).
-He said it affected where he lived and how he travelled.
+Mr Nicholson was made redundant from Grainger plc, the UK's largest listed specialist landlord.
+Mr Nicholson said that he had been selected for redundancy first because he believed in climate change.
+He argued, as a preliminary matter, that was a philosophical belief within the Employment Equality (Religion or Belief) Regulations 2003 r 2(1)(b) and should be construed in accordance with previous legal cases relating to article 9 of the European Convention on Human Rights (ECHR) (right to freedom of thought, conscience and belief) and Protocol 1, Article 2 (right to education in accordance with the philosophical beliefs of the parents of the child concerned).
+He said that it affected where he lived and how he travelled.